AmasaDelano/dungeon-land/markdown/06_02_Cleric.md

 *Level 3, Ongoing*

-Choose an area you can see: it’s filled with supernatural darkness and shadow.
+Choose an area you can see: it's filled with supernatural darkness and shadow.
 While this spell is ongoing you take -1 to cast a spell.

 #### Resurrection